Frequently Asked Questions

 Which workshops can I book for my class?

-The website will not let me make a planetarium booking for over 10 people.
 How do I book a school group?

 We welcome school groups.
 If you wish to book for a school group, please email firstname.lastname@example.org to make a booking.